-• Read just enough to keep an understanding of the material.
-Do not take notes, but rather focus on understanding the material.

-• It is tempting to take notes as you are reading the first time, but this is not an efficient technique.
-You are likely to take down too much information and simply copy without understanding.
+- Read just enough to absorb some understanding of the material.
+Do not take notes, but rather focus on basic comprehension. - It is tempting to take notes as you are reading the first time, but this is not an efficient technique: you are likely to take down too much information and simply copy without understanding.